This guide will teach you to generate SSH key for authenticating Linux servers and applications that support SSH protocol using ssh-keygen.

 How do I manually generate SSH keys?

-Is it possible to use ssh-keygen to create an SSH key without a password?
+Is it possible to use ssh-keygen to create an SSH key without a passphrase?

 Yes.
 If you leave the passphrase prompt empty, the ssh keys get generated without any password.
 You can also pass the flag -q -N “” to the ssh-keygen command to avoid the prompt.